-Whenever you model an uncertainty, you can update your beliefs based on experimentation and observations.
-A built-in Bayesian Inference tool called Diachronic Interpretation is ready for you to help you elicit the probabilities whenever you need.
+Whenever you model uncertainty, you can update your beliefs based on experimentation and observations.
+A built-in Bayesian Inference tool called Diachronic Interpretation is ready for you to help you elicit the probabilities whenever you need it.

-When you compare random variables, Stochastic Dominance measure should be considered to rank the variables.
+When you compare random variables, Stochastic Dominance measures should be considered to rank the variables.
 'Rational Will' can calculate Stochastic Dominance up to the 3rd Order.
-Whenever a model contains Uncertainty, the stochastic dominance is calculated in the Result Panel.
+Whenever a model contains uncertainty, the stochastic dominance is calculated in the Result Panel.

 Using Markov Decision Process, model your repeatable situations and get a policy of actions to do in a given situation.

 Finally, the Markov Decision Process Policy Graph is automatically created for you from the model you created.